Residential

 City of Edmonton

-Residential property owners in the City of Edmonton can finance up to 100% of their energy efficiency or renewable energy projects
+Residential property owners in the City of Edmonton can finance up to 100% of energy efficiency and renewable energy projects.

 Highlights

-For full program details, please review the City of Edmonton’s CEIP Terms and Conditions.
+For full program details, please review the City of Edmonton’s CEIP Terms and Conditions: Residential Property.

 Participant & property eligibility

-Must be the legal owner of an existing low-rise residential property located in the City of Edmonton and meet all requirements listed in the City of Edmonton’s CEIP Terms and Conditions.
+Must be the legal owner of an existing residential property located in the City of Edmonton and meet all requirements listed in the City of Edmonton’s CEIP Terms and Conditions: Residential Property.

-A minimum of 3 Upgrades must be installed for a CEIP Project to be eligible for financing.
 All eligible energy efficiency and renewable energy upgrades are posted under Residential Upgrades.
-Upgrades must have a minimum cost of $3,000 to qualify for financing.
+Projects must have a minimum total cost of $3,000 to qualify for financing.

 Payment terms